17 content optimization mistakes affecting ROI

 But what about conversions, thought leadership, and brand authority?
 That comes with building links.

-They have visited your website, researched your business on different platforms, and then come to your website again to put the inquiry.
+They have visited your website, researched your business on different platforms and then come to your website again to put the inquiry.

-As I said earlier, ranks don’t guarantee conversions, but the authority does.
+Again, ranks don’t guarantee conversions, but the authority does.

 17. Skipping the performance monitoring